Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Arizona and its opponents have gone over the current 48-point total in eight of 16 games this season.
+- Arizona's games this season have gone over 48 points eight of 16 times.

 - Seattle's games have gone over 48 points in five of 16 chances this season.